krouser/C-learning/README.md

 #######

-My study book is this great book titled "Learning C++ by by Michael Haephrati and Ruth Haephrati" avaialable on Manning.com Topics i have an idea of so far, i will constantly update this as i go through more chapters of the book:
+My current study book is this great book titled "Learning C++ by by Michael Haephrati and Ruth Haephrati" avaialable on Manning.com
+Topics i have an idea of so far, i will constantly update this as i go through more chapters of the book:

 1. Arrays